This post may contain affiliate links. Read my full disclosure policy.

 How to grill A Whole Salmon Filet (Skin-On)

-Step One: Brush the skin side generously with olive oil, and season generously with salt (See detailed recipe below).
+Step One: Brush the skin-side with olive oil, and season generously with kosher salt and black pepper.
+(See detailed recipe below).
+Decide if you want to use a dry rub, paste or marinade.

 Grill over a WELL greased grill over medium heat, covered, until the internal temp at the thickest part is 125-130F.
 You can lay the salmon skin right on the greased grill.
 Do not fiddle with it.